oracle/mysql-operator/docs/tutorial.md

-# MySQL Operator Setup
+# Tutorial

-This guide provides a quick start for users of the Oracle MySQL Operator
+This guide provides a quick-start guide for users of the Oracle MySQL Operator.

 ## Prerequisites

 * Kubernetes
 * Password for ODX docker registry
 * The mysql-operator repo checked out locally

 #### Create a namespace and Docker secret for the registry username/password